xinhaoyuan/morpheus/README.md

    Node failures can be (hopefully) simulated by killing/resetting applications on nodes.

- - Modules created in runtime are not supported yet. (e.g. lager doesn't work in sandbox)
+ - Limited support for modules created in runtime.
+Modules must be compiled with `debug_info`.

 Generally speaking, complete sandboxing is tricky and costly.
 There are potentially other holes that change application behaviors unexpectedly and produce false positives.